Dressed Up Irish Stew

 This was added to your Recipe Box.

-This is no old-fashioned Irish stew!
-Our updated version is dressed up by using lamb chops instead of stew meat, and the result will have your gang doing an Irish jig!
+This is no old-fashioned Irish stew recipe!
+Our updated version is dressed up by using lamb chops instead of stew meat.
+It adds a little something extra and makes it the perfect dinner for your St. Paddy's Day celebration--or anytime you're in the mood for a flavorful Irish stew recipe!

 What You'll Need